 I had the bright idea to go camping for Spring Break, sounds good right?
 Yeah well I’ve never been camping; I’m not an outdoors kind of gal.
 I scream at the sight of spiders, ants, bugs, crickets and snakes.
 I don’t know what I was thinking.

 Either way I booked us a cabin at Yogi Bear’s Jellystone Park in Luray, VA.
 I thought I was doing something by getting us a cabin and not using a tent or an RV.
-Not that we even own either of those things.
+My parents did just buy a new RV and it looks amazing inside and out.
+They’ve had a few issues with it and it’s had to go to the garage for an rv repair so we couldn’t use it unfortunately.
 I made sure I got some camping equipment from Survival Cooking just to feel like I was prepared!
 I looked at the pictures of the cabin I had booked online and it looked pretty good to me.

 Once we arrived I was shocked to see there was no bathroom.
 We are staying here three nights and there is no bathroom?
 What do you mean!